Information for Interns

 Forward2Employment offer a 38-week internship that will mirror school terms and start and finish times.
 Interns attend the workplace 4 days a week and spend 1 day a week improving their employability skills and independence skills.

-Our Supported Internships enable young people aged 19 - 24 with a statement of SEND, and an Education, Health and Care Plan, and a real desire to work.
+Our Supported Internships enable young people aged 19 - 24 with a statement of Special Educational Needs and Disabilities (SEND), and an Education, Health and Care Plan (EHCP), and a real desire to work.

 As an intern with Forward2Employment, you will receive full support from a Job Coach.